 The formula for calculating a workers' comp premium is:

-Many states set their workers’ comp rates based on guidance from the National Council on Compensation Insurance, a workers' compensation insurance rating and data collection bureau.
-NCCI analyzes trends and makes recommendations based on data from millions of claims and policies.
+Many states set their workers’ comp rates based on guidance from the National Council on Compensation Insurance (NCCI), a workers' compensation insurance rating and data collection bureau.
+The NCCI analyzes trends and makes recommendations based on data from millions of claims and policies.
 It also has information on how workers' compensation insurance premiums are calculated in many states.

 Though you can't change your industry or the type of work your employees do, there are steps you can take to keep your workers' comp premium low.